Ford Laser: Laser (KE)

 In October 1987, Ford introduced a facelift of the KC series, the KE.
 There were a number of notable changes with the introduction of the KE.
 The "Meteor" name was dropped from the sedan and wagon body styles, meaning they were now badged as "Laser", like the hatchback variants.
 The TX3 was also now available with a turbocharged engine and all-wheel-drive (AWD) as options.
 The TX3 Turbo with AWD is now very rare and highly sought after.
-The AWD was fully imported from Japan, while all other models in the Laser range were manufactured locally in the Sydney suburb of Homebush West.
+The AWD was fully imported from Japan, while all other models in the Laser range were manufactured locally in the Sydney suburb of Flemington.

 The KE is easy to distinguish from the earlier KC, by different grilles, headlights, tail lights, body-side mouldings, bonnet, front guards, and on some models, wheels.
 The dashboard and instrument cluster received new graphics, and the interior was available in slightly different colour shades to the KC.
 In mid-1989, in preparation for a new Australian Design Rules (ADRs) to come into effect in 1990, all models were fitted with a high-mount rear stop lamp as standard.
 When the redesigned KF Laser was introduced in March 1990, the wagon continued in a sole GL specification, with minor upgrades until September 1994, when Australian production of the Laser ceased.

 The "L" is quite rare, as it was primarily aimed at the budget or fleet buyer and available as a five-door hatchback and station wagon.
 It had silver-painted 13-inch steel wheels, with no centre caps, a large analogue clock in the instrument cluster, no passenger-side rear-view mirror, vinyl interior trim, no body side mouldings, no rear windscreen wiper, and the folding rear seat was only one-piece.
 The stereo was also AM-only and had no cassette player.
 Air conditioning was not available.
 The only engine on offer was the 1.3-litre engine, with four-speed manual transmission (no automatic was available).
 The "L" wagon had the same level of trim, except the 1.3-litre engine was replaced with the 1.6-litre unit, but still with four-speed transmission (automatic was not available on either the hatchback or wagon).

 The "GL" was the most popular model.
 It featured the same silver-painted 13" steel wheels as the "L" but with satin chrome half-width centre caps (only covering the centre of the wheel), a digital clock on the top of the dashboard, cloth interior trim, grey body side mouldings, a rear windscreen wiper, grey tailgate and beaver panel garnishes and 50/50 split-fold rear seat.
 The stereo was an analogue-tuned AM/FM unit with a basic cassette player.
 Air conditioning was optional as a dealer-fit accessory.
 Power was provided by a 1.6-litre engine, with 4-speed manual transmission (5-speed manual or 3-speed automatic was optional).
 Sedan and wagon came standard with five-speed transmission.